PRO-2684/doc_for/README.md

 }
 assert_eq!(doc_for!(MyEnum, Variant).unwrap(), " Variant documentation");
 assert!(doc_for!(MyEnum, NotDocumented).is_none());
-// Won't compile due to `Field or variant does not exist`
+// Won't compile due to `The field or variant does not exist`
 // assert_eq!(doc_for!(MyEnum, NonExistent), None);

 #[doc_impl]